ChimeHQ/RelativeCollections/README.md

 ## Usage

 Let's take a look at some real-world usage of a structure like this.
 Consider an application that works with text and needs to store information about each line in a document.
-Let's keep it simple and just record the range of each line, as `(start, length)`.
+You might just record the range of each line as `(start, length)`.
 This presents a problem when the text changes.
 Because the `start` value is absolute, you have update all subsequent entries on an edit.

 This is a great example of relative data!
 The `length` is the independent value.
-As long as an edit does not occur within the line, the `length` value is not affected by edits.
+As long as an edit does not occur within the line, a `length` is not affected by edits.
 The relative value is the `start` - it is defined as the sum of all preceding lengths.

-Let's define a `Metrics` type that stores information about a line of text.
+Here, `Metrics` is a type that stores information about a line of text.
 You could put all kinds of stuff in here, like the height of a line, if it contains any non-UTF-8 data.
 But, let's keep it simple and just record offsets to any leading and trailing whitespace.

 This `Metrics` type will be our independent `Value`.
 Line length, expressed as an `Int` with make up the relative `Weight`.
+This works because a line's absolute starting position is the sum of all preceding line lengths.

 ```swift
 struct Metrics {